DynamicMetaFlow/p5js-in-class-exercise/README.md

 ## p5.js basic setup

-This exercise includes the p5.js library and index.html and empty sketch file in whic we will write our code.
+This exercise includes the p5.js library and index.html and empty sketch file in which we will write our code.

 Before we dive in, let's take a look at the `index.html` file.
 This should look quite similar to other HTML files we have worked with.